 Solar charge controllers also known as solar regulators were once the only option for off-grid power systems and are used to create what is known as a DC coupled system – Simply put DC coupled systems use solar controllers to charge a battery directly from the panels which is extremely efficient (up to 99% using MPPT), while a battery inverter supplies AC power to the home appliances.

-Nowadays most 'large' off-grid installations use solar inverter/s in what is known as an AC coupled system due to the simple setup - Common grid-tie solar inverters are available in much large sizes and higher input voltages up to 900V allowing for long strings of panels which are much simpler and easier to install (although this also means it is far more dangerous and can only be installed by trained solar installers).
+Nowadays most 'large' off-grid installations use solar inverter/s in what is known as an AC coupled system due to the simple setup using grid-tie solar inverters coupled to a multi-mode inverter like the Victron Multi-plus.
+Common grid-tie solar inverters are available in much larger sizes with higher input voltages (up to 900V) allowing for long strings of panels which are much simpler and easier to install, although this also means it is far more dangerous and can only be installed by trained solar installers.

-Despite the industry trend towards AC coupled systems Victron does not manufacture solar inverters, although luckily for larger size systems Victron Inverters are compatible with the well regarded Fronius solar inverters (up to 8.2kW single phase) so there is a great alternative for large systems.
+Despite the industry trend towards AC coupled systems Victron don't manufacture solar inverters, although fortunately for larger size systems Victron Mulit-plus and Quattro Inverters are compatible with the well regarded Fronius solar inverters (up to 8.2kW single phase) so there is a great alternative for large systems.

 Since battery systems in homes are becoming popular and MPPT solar controllers are very efficient at charging batteries, it may result in DC coupling using charge controllers coming back into fashion for certain installations.
 This is helped with Victron’s latest and largest charge controller, at 100A DC output it allows for an impressive 5.8kW of solar on single controller (at 48V).

-The only down side is that even the largest Victron solar controllers are limited to 250V DC which roughly means a maximum of only 6 solar panels can be linked together in series (since most panels have an open circuit voltage (Voc) of around 38-45V).
+The only down side is that even the largest Victron solar controller is limited to 250V DC which roughly means a maximum of 6 solar panels can be linked together in series (since most panels have an open circuit voltage (Voc) of 37-45V).
 This isn’t a huge problem for smaller systems around 2-3kW but for larger systems it means multiple strings (groups of panels in series) will need to be linked together in parallel which requires more complex string fusing and larger cables to carry the higher current.
 There are a few higher voltage charge controllers available from other manufacturers such as Schneider Electric, up to 600V, but these are much more expensive.

 In the higher capacity commercial sector Victron struggled to stand out against the big name manufacturers SMA, Schneider Electric and Selectronic who have always focused on the larger end of the market with AC coupled systems.
 The hybrid (grid-interactive) inverter market is an area where Victron is developing quickly with more functionality, especially since teaming up with Fronius who manufacture possibly the best grid-tie solar inverters available.